genuinetools/img/README.md

 `runc` will be installed on start from an embedded binary if it is not already available locally.

+If you would like to disable the embedded runc you can use `BUILDTAGS="seccomp noembed"` while building from source with `make`.
+Or the environment variable `IMG_DISABLE_EMBEDDED_RUNC=1` on execution of the `img` binary.

 NOTE: These steps work only for Linux.
 Compile and run in a container (explained below) if you're on Windows or MacOS.